melissacampos312/WordlePt2/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-The biggest challenge for was
+The biggest challenge for was trying to connecting my local Xcode project to GitHub using GitHub Desktop, I still getting used to it, and with all the different folders I have on my computer it makes it diffucult.

 ## License